Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Simulating PO-Raman Signals

-We start by assessing the quality of the MLIPs we trained for a crucial quantity in the simulation of Raman spectra, namely the frequencies of the crystal vibrations.
+We assessed the quality of the machine-learning interatomic potentials (MLIPs) we trained for the frequencies of the crystal vibrations.
 A particularly challenging region, where we must guarantee that the errors are acceptable, is the low-THz part of the spectrum, which is determined by weak intermolecular interactions often poorly described in MLIPs that are inherently local.
-Even though we will employ these potentials in dynamical simulations, we choose the harmonic phonons at the $\Gamma$-point of the Brillouin zone as a deterministic measure of the quality of our potentials, since they are free of any statistical uncertainties.
-As detailed in Methods Section~\ref{sec:ml-pots}, we compare a second-generation Behler-Parrinello high-dimensional neural network potential~\cite{behler_generalized_2007}, which we label HDNNP-MLIP and a equivariant graph neural-network MACE~\cite{batatia_mace_2022} interatomic potential, which we label MACE-MLIP.
+As detailed in Section~\ref{sec:ml-pots}, we compared a second-generation Behler-Parrinello high-dimensional neural network potential~\cite{behler_generalized_2007}, which we labeled HDNNP-MLIP, and an equivariant graph neural-network MACE~\cite{batatia_mace_2022} interatomic potential, which we labeled MACE-MLIP.

-We take the anthracene molecular crystal as a benchmark case for evaluating the quality of the machine-learned models for the PES.
-Details of the training dataset and procedure are given in Section \ref{sec:methods}.
-As shown in Fig.~\ref{fig:phonon-errors}a MACE-MLIP outperforms the HDNNP-MLIP in the prediction of $\Gamma$-point harmonic phonon frequencies resulting in a lower average percentage error of $\approx$0.2\% against the $\approx$1.6\% obtained from HDNNP-MLIP.
+Our benchmarks, detailed in the SM Section S3~\footnotemark[1], show that MACE-MLIP outperforms the HDNNP-MLIP in the prediction of $\Gamma$-point harmonic phonon frequencies of the anthracene crystal, resulting in a lower average percentage error of $\approx$0.2\% against the $\approx$1.6\% obtained from HDNNP-MLIP.
 Moreover, MACE-MLIP exhibits a significantly tighter distribution of errors, with a low median and minimal variability, highlighting the consistency and accuracy of this model.
 In contrast, HDNNP-MLIP shows a broader error distribution, indicating less reliable predictions.
-When focusing specifically on the low THz region, the error on the harmonic frequency of Raman active modes reported in Fig.~\ref{fig:phonon-errors}b is almost negligible for the MACE-MLIP model, while the HDNNP-MLIP largely underestimates the harmonic frequency of the three highest frequency librational modes, with errors up to 20\%.
-These conclusions are consistent with the broader benchmark on accuracy of vibrational properties of ML potentials reported in Ref. \cite{gurlek_accurate_2025}.
+When focusing specifically on the low THz region, the error on the harmonic frequency of Raman active modes is almost negligible for the MACE-MLIP model, while the HDNNP-MLIP largely underestimates the harmonic frequency of the three highest frequency librational modes, with errors up to 20\%.
+These conclusions are consistent with the broader benchmark on the accuracy of vibrational properties obtained from MLIPs that we performed in Ref.~\cite{gurlek_accurate_2025}, in which the reasons for the superior performance of MACE-MLIPs for vibrational frequencies of molecular crystals are discussed.

-Next, we assess the quality of our ML models for the prediction of the polarizability tensors.
-In Fig.~\ref{fig:alpha-corr} we show correlation plots for each component of the polarizability tensor of the anthracene crystal, comparing the predicted quantities with the calculated DFPT values over a separate test set of 150 structures (not used for training).